jeesk/amaya-sun/README.md

 the necessary actions between existing ones.

-For the configuration of pipelines, and in particular, the interface containing them, it is necessary to create an heir (or just a lambda) the Configurator interface.
+For the configuration of pipelines, and in particular, the interface containing them, it is necessary to create an inherited class (or just a lambda) from the Configurator interface.

 ```Java
 class MyConfigurator implements Configurator {